 6. Sit at the back of the raft

-The back of the raft is the best place to be if you’re feeling unsure.
+The back of the raft is the best place to be if you’re feeling nervous.
 This way you’re closest to the guide and you won’t be taking the full brunt of the whitewater rapid hits.

 7. Make sure you can hear your guide